 Centered in the park is a sculpture, made from Maine granite that the Town obtained from the Schoodic International Sculpture Symposium in 2010.

 Grant Park is hidden away at the end of Albert Meadow across from the Village Green.
 Down the road and through the gates, and you'll have found a quiet park overlooking the ocean.
+This park had renovations and improvements in 2017.
+2 hour parking is allowed at the park.

 This small park and